hackclub/hackclub/workshops/find_bigfoot/README.md

 Aha!
 It looks like whenever you put `onclick="myFunction()"` on a tag such as `button` or `img`, it executes the [**JavaScript**](http://www.w3schools.com/js/) code you put in the quotes whenever that tag is clicked on.

 We want our JavaScript code to display a popup box saying you won.
-So now let's Google "[javascript popup box](https://www.google.com/search?q=javascript+popup+box)":
+So now let's Google "[JavaScript popup box](https://www.google.com/search?q=javascript+popup+box)":

 > ![](img/google_javascript_popup_box.png)